dcos/dcos-docs/1.7/usage/tutorials/mysql/README.md

 dcos marathon app add mysql.marathon.json
 </pre>
 This command will install MySQL server on your DCOS cluster and make it available on VIP 3.3.0.6 and standard MySQL port 3306.

+# Test installation

+TODO: Add connection with Ruby app by Tobi.

 # Cleanup